vibebhavv/PyPass/README.md

-# Project Title
+# PyPass

-🐍A python based Password generator and manager.🐍
+🐍A python based CLI Password generator and manager.
+It generates random password of custom length and then save it inside a file to make it secure it encrypts all the passwords inside the file so no one can read it unless they have the Decrypting key.

 ## Installation and Usage